 - That salvation is a free gift, paid for by the sacrificial death of Jesus Christ for all who trust Him as their Savior.

 - In John 14:6, which states: "Jesus said to him, 'I am the way, and the truth, and the life; no one comes to the Father but through Me.'"

 - In the literal resurrection of Jesus Christ from the dead, and in the same resurrection to eternal life for all who are saved, while the unsaved will spend eternity in hell.

 - In the literal return of Jesus Christ.

 Each administrator, staff, and faculty member is a born-again believer in Jesus Christ.
-Teachers are degreed and certified or in the process of applying for ACSI certification.
+Teachers are degreed and certified.

 Board of Directors

 CCS is operated by a Board of Directors which is elected by the membership of the Cypress Community Christian School Society, Inc. an association of parents, grandparents, alumni, parents of alumni, and employees who meet the requirements of membership.